savageyusuff/MobilePose-Pi/PyTorch_Installation_Guide.md

 This is a documentation on how to install the latest version of pytorch on Rapberry Pi.
 This instructions should work on any Raspbery Pi version.
-[This guide is still under edit,use with caution]
+This guide is, however, still under edit.
+Use with caution.

 ## Pre-Installation